mlatcl/internalprojects/_projects/rl-optimisation-benchmarks.md

 * What is the objective of the project?

-  You will provide the code for a set of optimisation problems benchmarks for online RL algorithms.
+  You will provide the code for a set of optimisation problems benchmarks for online RL algorithms based on [this paper](https://arxiv.org/abs/1911.10641).
 These benchmarks include three well-known resource allocation problems (i.e., Bin Packing, Newsvendoor, and Vehicle Routing) with their respective baselines, and evaluation tools (e.g., automated performance graphs).
 The code must be built in a flexible fashion in a way that the sets of problems or baselines are easily extended in the future.

 * How does this fit in the bigger picture?